AbdulHadi806/Muffin-or-cupcake-model/README.md

 # Determining Muffin or Cupcake with Support Vector Machine

-As of January 25, 2024, you have developed a basic machine learning model using Python, Pandas, and NumPy to classify whether a recipe corresponds to a muffin or a cupcake.
+As of January 25, 2024, I have developed a basic machine learning model using Python, Pandas, and NumPy to classify whether a recipe corresponds to a muffin or a cupcake.
 The model utilizes the Support Vector Machine (SVM) algorithm for classification.

 ## About the Model
 - **Algorithm**: Support Vector Machine (SVM)
-- **Development Date**: January 25, 2024
+- **Published Date**: January 25, 2024(Let's see how far I will reach in the next couple of months)

 ## How to predict
 You will need to add flour and sugar to predict the recipe.